DBE Final Rule Sprint — B2G Coach

 The Opportunity Is Still There

 The firms sitting on the sideline are making a costly mistake.
 Federal spending hasn't stopped.
-DBE goals haven't been permanently eliminated — they've been delayed until reevaluations are complete.
+DBE goals haven't been permanently eliminated — they've been suspended until reevaluations are complete.
 We map exactly what's still available: the agencies, the pipeline, the set-aside structure that survived.
-You'll understand what you're fighting to stay in position for — and how much it's worth.
+You'll understand what you're fighting to stay in position for — and what it's worth.

 Session 3